DNA Unzipping Transition: Unzipping transition

 At $T=0$, entropy plays no role, and the transition is determined solely by energy balance.
 The critical force $f_c=\epsilon$ marks the transition point where the bound state becomes unstable, with complete unzipping occurring for $f>\epsilon$.

 At very low temperatures, the excitations mainly involve broken base pairs near the endpoint where the force is applied.
 Let a fraction $m$ of base pairs be broken near the endpoint, resulting in a strand separation given by $x=mNa,$ where $a$ represents the unit length.
-Because of low $T$, the force fully stretches the unzipped portion.
-However, the bound state loses its configurational entropy $\sigma_b$ per base pair in the process.
+Because of low $T$, the force fully stretches the unzipped portion, and a straight chain has no entropy.
+However, the bound state loses its configurational entropy.
+Let $\sigma_b$ be the residual entropy of the bound state per base pair coming from the large number of polymeric configurations it can take.
+This entropy is lost on stretching of the unzipped chains.
 The free energy change relative to the fully bound state can be expressed as

+where the positive entropic term represents the loss of the bound state entropy.
 Henceforth, we set $a=1$ without loss of generality.
-A negative $\Delta F$ favours bond breaking so that we obtain a linear phase boundary
+A negative $\Delta F$ favours bond breaking, so that we obtain a linear phase boundary

 for both the models (Y and b), with the unzipped phase stable to the left of the line.
 The positive slope of the phase boundary, indicating reentrance, originates from the residual entropy $\sigma_b$ of the ground state (e.g., $\sigma_b=\ln 2$ for the model in Fig. \ref{fig:psbub}).